 They stopped in the hangar breathing cool air onto them.
 Large doors were brought down to keep out the gritty wind and locked to deter any unwanted guests.

 Paeosfu was helped down to the floor equal parts uneven and tiled with whatever the rebels could get their hands on.
-Were those who assisted in laying down random materials reduced to nothing but a core?
+Were those who once assisted in laying down random materials now reduced to nothing but a core?
 She pressed her lips together.

 Roskavna exited next, tipping the vessel with her weight and causing a cacophony of rebel grunts as they squished against each other.
 Pulled from her sullen thoughts, Paeosfu lifted her head, and with a soft smile, she accepted a medic's invitation to sit in a hover chair.

 Roskavna approached the officer there to greet them.
 She exchanged data that Paeosfu supposed went offline after their communication team was systematically wiped out.
-The kingdom troops were getting smarter.
+The kingdom robotic troops were getting smarter.
 Unfortunately for the rebels, Third Ruler's hard work paid off.

 As she waited for Roskavna, she glanced over to see Timoti helping to disembark the severely and critically injured.
 One of the Tayan doctors, waving his hands in panic and disgust, delegated Timoti to upload their status reports to keep him from touching their people.

 Timoti stiffened his shoulders and clenched his teeth as he forced out a curt, "Yes, svan," at the new command.
 He allowed an injured Tayan to pass before stepping off the vessel.
 The foreigner slid his fingers across the front face of his Cube and pulled out the status report.
-Wandering toward Roskavna, he began to look through the casualty list.
+Wandering past Roskavna, he began to look through the casualty list.

 "I thought the Tayan was actually beginning to like me," Timoti grumbled.
 He stopped beside Paeosfu and looked down at her.
 "How are you feeling?"